Blessed Trinity Catholic Church

-Please pray for all our sick and housebound parishoners at home or in hospital and for all who care for them, especially: Jean Armstrong, John Bell, Steve Bowers, Ann Carnegie, Peter Dolan, Mary Gill, Alison Green, Vera Hall, Ellen Jeffries, Dorothy Makin, Philomena McCann, Lorraine Newey, Cathy Page, Marceline Parker, David and Julie Popple, Angela Pritchard, Darcy Rose, Doris Sharkey, Barrie Shipgood, Rosemary Stone, Alex Treat, Rosemary Trask, Sheila Wade, Colin and Sandra Williams, Phillipa Woodley, Olga Wouk and those who have no-one to pray for them.
+Please pray for all our sick and housebound parishoners at home or in hospital and for all who care for them, especially: Jean Armstrong, John Bell, Steve Bowers, Ann Carnegie, Peter Dolan, Mary Gill, Alison Green, Vera Hall, Ellen Jeffries, Dorothy Makin, Philomena McCann, Peter Morris, Lorraine Newey, Marceline Parker, David and Julie Popple, Angela Pritchard, Darcy Rose, Doris Sharkey, Barrie Shipgood, Rosemary Stone, Alex Treat, Rosemary Trask, Colin and Sandra Williams, Phillipa Woodley, Olga Wouk and those who have no-one to pray for them.